ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 ---

 Well.
 We've been very clever, but so far this all seems very abstract.
 Diffraction of a crystal is beautiful and interesting in its own right, but you can't blame us for wanting to be shown a practical use for it, like being able to determine the composition of a star millions of light years away.
 So...
-In the next chapter, "[I'd Like to Have an Argument, Please](#fargs)," we'll see how to make functions practical.
+In the next chapter, "I'd Like to Have an Argument, Please", we'll see how to make functions practical.

 ## Ah.
 I'd Like to Have an Argument, Please.